mmitch/cobol-build/README.md

 how to update
 -------------

-If you use _cobol-build_ as a git submodule _and_ use the `Makefile` template, just run `make update-cobol-build`.
+### if you use _cobol-build_ as a git submodule and use the `Makefile` template

+Run `make update-cobol-build`.
 The update will be turned into a git commit and you can edit the default commit message to your taste.

-If you use _cobol-build_ as a git submodule but don't use the `Makefile` template, you have to do the steps manually:
+### if you use _cobol-build_ as a git submodule but don't use the `Makefile` template

 1. enter your _cobol-build_ directory